srijken/web-www-v2/content/_index.nl.md

   t2: Tag 2
   t3: Tag 3
 helpushelpyou:
-  title: Help us, help you!
+  title: Security.txt, kleine moeite groot effect
-  description: >-
+  description: Make our work easier by putting our security.txt in the code of
-    Make our work easier by putting our security.txt in the code of your website and our IP 194.5.73.0-255 on your allow list.
+    your website and our IP 194.5.73.0-255 on your allow list.
 This way you make sure that our research team can look for vulnerabilities without alarming your cyber security systems.
 And we know who to talk to when we find vulnerabilities.
 volunteer:
   title: Wil je samen met ons de digitale wereld veiliger maken?
 Wordt vrijwilliger!
   checklist: